An excellent card for select business spending, especially when paired with Chase Ultimate Rewards.

 What type of business is the Ink Business Preferred℠ credit card good for?

-Theoretically, you’ll break even on the $95 annual fee if you earn points equivalent to that amount.
+You break even on the $95 annual fee once you earn points equivalent to that amount.

 So if you earn 7,600 points, you’ll break even.
 With another card, these points might be worth $76 — that means each point is equal to 1 cent.
 But when you redeem through Chase Ultimate Rewards®, your points are worth 25% more.